 - a) The definitions will be part of this project. - b) The definitions will be part of a different project and provide the plan for that project or anticipated future project. - c) The definitions will not be developed and explain why such definitions are not needed.

-This project is primarily a management project that enables the management of IEEE 802.1AB LLDP using a YANG data model.
+This project is a management project that specifies YANG data models for management of the credit-based shaper algorithm specified by IEEE Std 802.1Q.

 1.1.2 Coexistence